mathewgomas-alfred/mathewgomas.io/reference_manual/linux_command_line.rst

 Open template
 -------------

 Open krita and automatically open the given template(s).
-This allows you to, for example, create a shortcut to Krita that opens a given template, so you can get to work immidiately!
+This allows you to, for example, create a shortcut to Krita that opens a given template, so you can get to work immediately!

 ``krita --template templatename.desktop``